Who Are We?

 We are a community of Royton residents, determined to oppose the Greater Manchester Spatial Framework (GMSF) proposals to build thousands of homes on our beautiful Royton Greenbelt land.
 We have over 2,700 supporters, fighting together to prevent the mass development of our lovely green open spaces around Royton.

 Why we oppose the GMSF proposals

-The whole purpose of Greenbelt land is to provide open space between villages and towns and “urban sprawl”.
+The whole purpose of Greenbelt land is to provide open space between villages and towns and prevent “urban sprawl”.
 Much of the proposed developments actually serve to merge the villages of Slattocks, Chadderton, Royton, Thornham, Shaw and Crompton and remove much of the open farmland that currently separates them.
 Can anyone imagine, who visits Tandle Hill Country Park, looking out from this historic monument onto thousands of houses and industrial buildings instead of beautiful rolling hills with an abundance of wildlife?

 We do not oppose building homes, we only oppose building on the greenbelt